-It has been said that “the future of work is remote.”
-You may have seen it in your office and among fellow industry employers.
+It had been said that “the future of work is remote.”
+The COVID-19 pandemic may make that happen sooner rather than later.
 Email, video conferencing, online access, and cell phones are changing the nature of office work.
-With advents in technology – remote work, flex work, telecommute work, or whatever-you-want-to-call-it work – working outside of the traditional workspace continues to trend in 2019.
+With advents in technology – remote work, flex work, telecommute work, or whatever-you-want-to-call-it work – working outside of the traditional workspace continues to trend grow.

 With such workplace changes comes the responsibility of ensuring that you report and cover your employees appropriately for unemployment.
 Below are scenarios that we’ve seen among our 501(c) Agencies Trust members that you may need to plan for if your employees work in another place, in whole or in part.

 Employees can file for unemployment in any state they choose